 If you are considering sending your child to Shotton Primary School, please make an appointment to visit our school.
 Choosing the right school for your child is an extremely important decision.
-We want to make sure that you feel confident that you have made the right decision in sending you child to our school.
+We want to make sure that you feel confident that you have made the right decision in sending your child to our school.

 At Shotton Primary School we recognise how important a successful transition is to our pupils with additional needs.
-We appreciate that children are individuals and although some children settle quickly into routines and full time education some children may need individual induction programmes suited to their individual needs.
+We appreciate that children are individuals and although some children settle quickly into routines and full time education, some children may need individual induction programmes suited to their individual needs.
 Staff will work with parents and carers to ensure that transition into school is as settled as possible.
-Induction programmes particularly upon entry into Nursery and Reception will be managed and reviewed and monitored by our Foundation Stage Manager (Miss Donaghue).
+Induction programmes particularly upon entry into Nursery and Reception will be managed and reviewed and monitored by our Foundation Stage Manager (Miss Donoghue).

 New starters for Reception children are provided with the following opportunities:

 We have a flexible and partnership approach.
 Additional visit opportunities or multi-agency meetings can be organised if required.

 It is important that we work in partnership with our feeder secondary schools to provide an enhanced level of transition for those who we feel would benefit from this.
 Additional visits for pupils, small group work and peer mentoring are approaches that we successfully draw upon in collaboration with external agencies, parents/carers, pupils and secondary school.